 As Michael Scott once said, “All I can do right now is put on a brave face.”
 But in this moment, the aforementioned feels less feasible than listening to James Blunt’s “Goodbye My Lover” on repeat to cope with the following unnerving news: The Office will leave Netflix in 2021, but it's not going far.
-Come the end of January 2021, all nine seasons of NBC’s cult-favorite workplace comedy will leave Netflix in order to be exclusively available on NBCUniversal’s forthcoming streaming service, set to launch some time next year.
+Come the end of January 2021, all nine seasons of NBC’s cult-favorite workplace comedy will leave Netflix in order to be exclusively available on Peacock, NBCUniversal’s streaming service, which launched in July of 2020.
 Of course, the initial news of our beloved Dunder Mifflin Paper Company’s employees’ move to NBC’s newest streaming platform had been discussed several months back, to the heartbreak and dismay of Netflix users.
 With NBC’s statement, fans now have a solidified timeframe as to when the series will leave the streaming service — and it’s sooner than expected.

 Following the news, Netflix took to social media on Tuesday, June 25 to comment on the show’s departure.
 The official account wrote, “We're sad that NBC has decided to take The Office back for its own streaming platform — but members can binge watch the show to their hearts' content ad-free on Netflix until January 2021.”